mainsail-org/hugo-speed-tests/README.md

 - `chmod +x generate.sh`
 - `./generate.sh`

-The target directory where the files are generated is `content/posts`.
-It is in `.gitignore` to avoid pushing all sorts of random content to github.
+The target directory where the files are generated is `benchmark/content/posts`.

 ### Check your hugo install